-- Management and Financial Performance which explains the governance and management arrangements for the Fund, as well as summarising the financial position and the approach to risk management. - Investment Policy and Performance detailing the Fund's investment strategy, arrangements and performance. - Scheme Administration which sets out how the Scheme's benefits and membership are administered. - The funding position, with a statement from the Fund's actuary. - The Fund's annual accounts for the year ended 31 March 2018. - A glossary of some of the more technical terms. - A number of Appendices setting out the various policy statements of the Fund.
+- Management and Financial Performance which explains the governance and management arrangements for the Fund, as well as summarising the financial position and the approach to risk management. - Investment Policy and Performance detailing the Fund's investment strategy, arrangements and performance. - Scheme Administration which sets out how the Scheme's benefits and membership are administered. - Actuarial Information which includes the funding position of the Fund with a statement from the Fund's actuary. - The Fund's annual accounts for the year ended 31 March 2019. - List of contacts and a glossary of some of the more technical terms - Appendices setting out the various regulatory policy statements of the Fund: - o Governance Compliance Statement - o Investment Strategy Statement - o Communication Policy - o Funding Strategy Statement www.lgpsmember.org